“A 19th-century seminary revamped as an elegant 21st-century hotel, with fabulous views and an utterly serene ambiance”

 - Safe box

-It is clear a good manager would be a real asset to the hotel.
-Breakfast took 90 minutes to arrive on our second day, but was a pleasant enough spread: freshly squeezed juice, fresh pastries, honey and marmalade, a boiled egg, a selection of local cheeses and coffee or tea.
+When we visited, breakfast took 90 minutes to arrive on our second day but was a pleasant enough spread: freshly squeezed juice, fresh pastries, honey and marmalade, a boiled egg, a selection of local cheeses and coffee or tea.

 - Room service